 Trading in too many stocks becomes difficult to manage from a time perspective.
 If you have a lot of time to spend watching your stocks and keeping track of them then you can likely manage more.

 According to William J. O'Neil's "How to Make Money in Stocks" in an account containing between $20,000 to $100,000 you should have between 4 to 5 stocks.
-For those with accounts between 5,000 to $20,000 you should be limit yourself to 3 to 4 stocks.
+For those with accounts between 5,000 to $20,000 you should limit yourself to 3 to 4 stocks.

 Let us look at two traders.
 Both have $10,000 accounts and are looking at buying five different stocks.
 For this example, all of the stocks cost $10 and our traders want to spend $5,000.

 Trader A pays $29 per transaction or $58 to get in and out of a stock.
-Therefore, if the trader buys 100 shares of each stock they will have paid $290 in commission or 2.9% in trading fees versus only 0.58% had they just bought 500 shares of one company.
+Therefore, when the trader buys 100 shares of each stock they will have paid $290 in commission or 2.9% in trading fees versus only 0.58% had they just bought 500 shares of one company.

 Trader B pays $1 per 100 shares or $2 to get in and out of a 100 shares of stock.
 Therefore, if the trader buys 100 shares of each stock they will have paid $10 in commission or 0.1% in trading fees whether they buy 500 shares or 100 shares of five different stocks.
 Making a profit in this scenario is much easier than in the above scenario.